Bachelor of Science in Political Science – Public Administration Online

 Courses

-Find out what you’ll learn in the bachelor’s in political science and public administration online program
+Find out what you’ll learn in the online public administration degree program

 For the B.S. in Political Science – Public Administration online, the curriculum is comprised of 120 credit hours, including 44-47 credit hours of Northwest Core (general education) courses, four credit hours of Institutional Requirements courses, 27 credit hours of Political Science Foundations coursework, 18 credit hours of Public Administration Foundations coursework, 15 credit hours of political science electives, six credit hours of advisor-approved electives, and as many credit hours of general elective courses as needed to fulfill the 120 credit hour degree requirement.